stonybrook-lin539/main/source/03_universals/03_case_syncretism.md

 \text{others}$.

 ::: solution
-This hierarchy predicts that nominative and accusative can never be syncretic to the exclusion of genitive, but we find tons of languages that do that, including the German example of *Mann*.
+This hierarchy predicts that nominative and accusative can never be syncretic to the exclusion of genitive, but we find tons of languages that do that, including the German example of *Haus*.
 :::
 :::